 Participants or their sponsoring organization will have to cover all travel expenses (international and domestic airfares, local transportation, visa fee, etc.) and make the necessary travel arrangements.

-For participants enrolled for two weeks: MPI will refund 100% of the tuition fee if cancellation of application is made three weeks prior to the training schedule (on or before September 19, 2022); a 75% refund, if cancellation is made two weeks (on or before September 26, 2022) before the training; and a 50% refund if participants withdraw a week (on or before October 3, 2022) before the training schedule.
+For participants enrolled for two or three weeks: MPI will refund 100% of the tuition fee if cancellation of application is made three weeks prior to the training schedule (on or before April 24, 2023); a 75% refund, if cancellation is made two weeks before the training (on or before May 1, 2023); and a 50% refund if participants withdraw a week before the training schedule (on or before May 8, 2023).

 For participants enrolled for one week only: MPI will refund 100% of the tuition fee if cancellation of application is made three weeks prior to the start of the course; a 75% refund, if cancellation is made two weeks before the course; and a 50% refund for cancellation made a week before the course begins.